Schr\"odinger's cat for de Sitter spacetime: Superpositions of curvature

 \section{Superpositions of curvature}

 Next, we consider the detector traveling in a background spacetime in a quantum superposition of de Sitter curvatures.
 Our approach is purely phenomenological, in that our results are obtained by simply calculating the Wightman functions with respect to fields quantised on spacetime manifolds with two different (superposed) values of the de Sitter curvature.
-We do not posit the mechanism for how this superposition is generated; however it is expected that a theory of quantum gravity should admit such solutions.
+In our interpretation, there is still only one spacetime, now in a superposition of semiclassical parameters (i.e.\ the de Sitter curvature).
+Hence we expect our method for calculating detector observables in such spacetimes, which reduces to calculating the Wightman functions pulled back to the trajectories on these two manifolds, is not limited to scenarios involving a higher-dimensional embedding space.
+A conceptually helpful example is a black hole in a superposition of masses; even though the individual branches of the superposition correspond to unique solutions to Einstein's field equations, the detector still resides in a single spacetime, despite perceiving the Riemannian curvature to be superposed at each point in space.
+Finally, we do not posit the mechanism for how these kinds of superpositions are generated; however it is expected that a theory of quantum gravity should admit such solutions.